miwieg/SharedTask/index.md

 - Camera ready due: August 10, 2021
 - KONVENS conference: September 6-10, 2021

+## About GermEval
+GermEval is a series of shared task evaluation campaigns that focus on Natural Language Processing for the German language.
+So far, there have been six iterations of GermEval, each with different types of tasks: [https://germeval.github.io/tasks/](https://germeval.github.io/tasks/) GermEval shared tasks have been run informally by self-organized groups of interested researchers.
+However, many of the shared tasks were endorsed by special interest groups within the [German Society for Computational Linguistics (GSCL)](https://gscl.org/en).
+The Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments is endorsed by the [IGGSA (Interest Group on German Sentiment Analysis)](https://sites.google.com/site/iggsahome/home).

 ## About KONVENS

 Insert Text here (oapy paste)